+The research reported in this issue of the journal was funded by the HS&DR programme or one of its preceding programmes as project number 13/05/11.
+The contractual start date was in December 2014.
+The final report began editorial review in June 2015 and was accepted for publication in August 2015.
 The authors have been wholly responsible for all data collection, analysis and interpretation, and for writing up their work.
-The HS&DR editors have tried to ensure the accuracy of the authors' work and would like to thank the reviewers for their constructive comments however; they do not accept liability for damages or losses arising from material published in this web report.
+The HS&DR editors and production house have tried to ensure the accuracy of the authors' report and would like to thank the reviewers for their constructive comments on the final report document.
+However, they do not accept liability for damages or losses arising from material published in this report.

-This web report presents independent research funded by the National Institute for Health Research (NIHR).
+This report presents independent research funded by the National Institute for Health Research (NIHR).
 The views and opinions expressed by authors in this publication are those of the authors and do not necessarily reflect those of the NHS, the NIHR, NETSCC, the HS&DR programme or the Department of Health.
 If there are verbatim quotations included in this publication the views and opinions expressed by the interviewees are those of the interviewees and do not necessarily reflect those of the authors, those of the NHS, the NIHR, NETSCC, the HS&DR programme or the Department of Health.

-[©] Queen's Printer and Controller of HMSO 2015.
+© Queen's Printer and Controller of HMSO 2016.
 This work was produced by Rodgers et al. under the terms of a commissioning contract issued by the Secretary of State for Health.
-This document may be freely reproduced for the purposes of private research and study and extracts may be included in professional journals provided that suitable acknowledgement is made and the reproduction is not associated with any form of advertising.
+This issue may be freely reproduced for the purposes of private research and study and extracts (or indeed, the full report) may be included in professional journals provided that suitable acknowledgement is made and the reproduction is not associated with any form of advertising.
 Applications for commercial reproduction should be addressed to: NIHR Journals Library, National Institute for Health Research, Evaluation, Trials and Studies Coordinating Centre, Alpha House, University of Southampton Science Park, Southampton SO16 7NS, UK.